Texas man killed in cinema parking lot after argument about movie

-AUSTIN, Texas, March 17 A man who argued with two other movie goers about the ending of a film was struck outside the cinema by a truck driven by his adversaries and killed, the Harris County Sheriff's Office said on Monday.
+AUSTIN, Texas A man who argued with two other movie goers about the ending of a film was struck outside the cinema by a truck driven by his adversaries and killed, the Harris County Sheriff's Office said on Monday.

 The men's discussion of the film grew more heated as the three left the theater and went to the parking lot after the late Sunday evening film.
 Two of the men then got into a pickup truck.